syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 # Getting started

+This section provides a quick overview to work with the command bar control in WinForms.

 >**Important**
 Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Windows Forms application to use our components.